ManholeFixerXiaoming/Convnext-Unet/README.md

-# ConvNext-UNet-X2&X4 for Short-Term Rainfall Radar Echo Extrapolation
+# ConvNext-UNet-X2&X4 for Short-Term Rainfall Radar Echo Extrapolation（Nowcasting）

 This project aims to use the ConvNext-UNet model for radar echo nowcasting, specifically for short-term heavy rainfall prediction.
 The project provides X2 and X4 scale models.